-In each 2.5-6.5-hour outdoor Discovery Group session, High Trails Staff will plan and implement educational lessons as they lead a group of approximately 20 students on an activity-based learning experience, focusing on the natural environment and the history and science of various groups of people who lived before us.
-These sessions are chosen by each school based on particular curricular goals, and one teacher and four high school counselors accompany and assist the Staff member during each lesson.
+In each 2.5-6.5-hour outdoor Discovery Group session, High Trails instructors will plan and implement educational lessons as they lead a group of approximately 20 students on an activity-based learning experience, focusing on the natural environment and the history and science of various groups of people who lived before us.
+These sessions are chosen by each school based on particular curricular goals, and one teacher and four high school counselors accompany and assist the instructor during each lesson.
 Role-playing, group initiatives, experiential learning, and scientific experimentation form the framework of our program.
 Attention to preparation, flexibility, and excitement for learning are all qualities that are necessary to lead and teach students in the outdoor classroom.

 -Enjoyment of the natural world and the outdoors.

 -Ability to communicate with students, adults, and other Staff members.

 -Flexibility and adaptability to a variety of schedules and tasks.

 -Desire to learn and teach new things.

 -Commitment to being a contributing member of the educational community.

 Fall Season: Late August to mid-November

 We provide housing for instructors on our property with meals provided at our main lodge.
 Laundry service is also included, and instructors are eligible for outdoor gear pro-deals from a variety of companies.
 For any questions regarding our pay scale please feel free to contact us.